hashicorp/terraform-provider-cloudinit/DESIGN.md

 # cloud-init Provider Design

  Cloud-init is a commonly-used startup configuration utility for cloud compute instances.
 The cloud-init provider offers functionality to render a MIME multi-part file for use with cloud-init.
-Using a MIME multi-part file, the user can specify more than one type of data for cloud-init to consume.
-If you only have one type of data, you can leverage the built-in [`templatefile`](https://www.terraform.io/docs/configuration/functions/templatefile.html) function and a static file (like `.yml`).
+Using a MIME multi-part file, the user can specify more than one type of user data for cloud-init to consume.
+If you only have one type of user data, you can leverage the built-in [`templatefile`](https://www.terraform.io/docs/configuration/functions/templatefile.html) function and a static file (like `.yml`).

 Below we have a collection of _Goals_ and _Patterns_: they represent the guiding principles applied during the development of this provider.
 Some are in place, others are ongoing processes, others are still just inspirational.